Ireland women's cricket team in England in 2026

-The Ireland women's cricket team is scheduled to tour England in September 2026 to play the England women's cricket team.
-The tour will consist of three One Day International (ODI) matches.
-The ODI series will form part of the 2025–2029 ICC Women's Championship.
+The Ireland women's cricket team toured England in September 2026 to play the England women's cricket team.
+The tour consisted of three One Day International (ODI) matches.
+The ODI series formed part of the 2025–2029 ICC Women's Championship.
 In July 2025, the England and Wales Cricket Board (ECB) confirmed the fixtures for the tour, as a part of the 2026 home international season.